Nabeel-javaid/report/README.md

 ### Successful current security understanding of the project;

-1- The project has already underwent an audits(stated in the docs), this innovative assessments on Code4rena is the second audit, where multiple auditors are scrutinizing the code.
+1- The project hasn't underwent any audit(nothing stated in the docs), this innovative assessments on Code4rena is the first one, where multiple auditors are scrutinizing the code.

-According to the Docs, which can be found [here](https://demo-35.gitbook.io/untitled/security/external)

- `The core contracts found in opus_contracts directory have been audited by:`
-- Trail of Bits

 ### What the project should add in the understanding of Security;